 Elastase and fat.
 Elastase is an enzyme that breaks down protein.
 Low levels of elastase or high levels

 of fat in your stool mean that you may have a problem with your pancreas.

 Pancreatic function.
-Your provider will stimulate your pancreas to make fluid.
-Then your provider will
+Your healthcare provider will stimulate your pancreas to make fluid.
+Then they will

 collect it from your small intestine.